raghunandankavi2010/SamplesAndroid/ContactsDashBoard_Raghunandan/README.md

 1. RxJava2
 2. RxAndroid
 3. Glide for image dispalying.
-4. Permissions Dispatcher fro permissions on M and above.
+4. Permissions Dispatcher for permissions on M and above.